CSS has had viewport units like

 100vh has usually matched the larger viewport state (see figure below).
-The problem with this implementation is that some of the UX/UI of a "full screen" web-app tends to fall below the fold due to the browser interface taking up space at the top.
-When the viewport state is small (or the browser is in expanded state),
+The problem with this implementation was that some of the UX/UI of a "full screen" app fell below-the-fold due to the browser interface taking up that much space.
+This may appear like a minor nit, but it has had a significant impact on mobile web experience over the years.

 svh- small viewport height.